Guest blog post by Dhwani from Orderhive

 #1.
 The ability to automate unique workflow

-Taking a real life scenario—SharkNinja was operating its business through multiple selling channels including Amazon, eBay & WooCommerce, as a result, they were loaded with orders at the end of the day.
+Taking a real-life scenario—SharkNinja was operating its business through multiple selling channels including Amazon, eBay & WooCommerce, as a result, they were loaded with orders at the end of the day.
 It’s a tiring process to pick every order individually, check for stock availability & assign shipments accordingly.

-They were in need of an “automatic order allocation scheduler” which automatically assign orders on the basis stock availability & fulfilment strategy, such requirements can only be taken care by a customised inventory management system.
+They were in need of an “automatic order allocation scheduler” which automatically assign orders on the basis stock availability & fulfilment strategy, such requirements can only be taken care of by a customised inventory management system.